- Tablets: 2 mg, 5mg, 10 mg, 15 mg, 20 mg, 30 mg

 Aripiprazole is also FDA approved for the following indications:

 - Acute treatment of manic or mixed episodes of bipolar disorder (when used alone or with lithium or valproate)

 - Adjunctive treatment of major depressive disorder.
 This means aripiprazole is used in addition to an antidepressant to help treat depression.

 - Acute treatment of agitation in schizophrenia and bipolar disorder

 This medication sheet will focus primarily on schizophrenia.
-You can find more information about bipolar disorder, depression, and autism spectrum disorders on our Learn About Mental Illnesses page.
+Find more information about bipolar disorder, depression and autism spectrum disorders here.

 If you are planning on becoming pregnant, notify your healthcare provider to best manage your medications.
 People living with schizophrenia who wish to become pregnant face important decisions.
 This is a complex decision since untreated schizophrenia has risks to the fetus, as well as the mother.
 It is important to discuss the risks and benefits of treatment with your doctor and caregivers.